 The UO hosted several vaccination clinics for students and employees in spring 2021.
 The university may hold clinics on campus, but those details are not finalized.
 Individual are encouraged to receive a vaccination from their local pharmacy, health-care provider, or public health authority in their county as soon as possible.

-Why is it important for everyone over the age of 12 to be vaccinated?
+Why is it important for everyone who is eligible to be vaccinated?

 The vaccine allows your body’s immune system to develop an antibody response that may protect you from getting sick, or developing a severe illness if you do contract COVID-19.
 COVID-19 vaccines are safe and effective, and an important step in stopping the pandemic.

 I was just vaccinated.
 If I take a COVID-19 test, will I test positive or get a false-positive result?

 No. None of the COVID-19 vaccines currently in use or in clinical trials in the United States can cause you to test positive on COVID-19 viral tests (e.g., qPCR test used by MAP and most providers).
 Viral tests are used to see if you have a current infection.
 In contrast antibody tests indicate the presence of antibodies which could mean you had a previous infection and that you may have some level of protection against the virus.
 Experts are currently looking at how COVID-19 vaccination may affect antibody testing results.
 (Source: CDC)

 What does it mean to be “up to date”?